Six students of Nagpur govt medical college suspended for ragging | Education

 The allegedly ragging took place six months ago.
 The complainant secretly shot a video of the incident, the college official said.

-The anti-ragging committee of the college also lodged a complaint with Ajni police station but no First Information Report has been registered yet, police sources said.
+The anti-ragging committee of the college have also lodged a complaint with Ajni police station but no First Information Report has been registered yet, a police official said.

+The police have sought more information from the college authorities, he said.

+The state medical education department has also asked the college authorities to submit a report on the incident, an official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)